 What do you need to tune Sonos Trueplay?

 Sonos Trueplay requires an Apple device that runs on iOS 7 and above.
-It can be an iPad, iPhone or an iPod Touch and you only need it for those couple of minutes we mentioned earlier to do the setup.
+It can be an iPad, iPhone or an iPod Touch and you only need it for those couple of minutes we mentioned earlier to do the setup, though it doesn't currently work with the iPhone 7 or iPhone 7 Plus.
 If you are on Android or Windows and have no Apple devices in your house, you'll need to invite an iOS buddy round and ask to borrow their device for a few minutes to get Trueplay setup.

 Sonos is working on making Trueplay tuning work with Android devices but there is currently too much variation in Android devices when it comes to the microphones.
 The company says that even the same device on a different carrier will deliver varied results and therefore it is taking longer to configure.